Guard of honour: China

 Police-manned honour guards are also deployed within the special administrative regions of Hong Kong and Macau.
 This is partly due to the Hong Kong Police Force and the Macau Security Force having a largely ceremonial British and Portuguese tradition respectively.
 In the case of Hong Kong, the honour guards are reminiscent of those belonging to the British Household Division.
 In December 2016, the HKPF received ceremonial training from instructors from the Army School of Ceremonial at the British Army's Infantry Training Centre.
 It renders honours to the Chief Executive of Hong Kong and the Chief Justice of the Court of Final Appeal.
 The only notable example of a police honour guard under the Ministry of Public Security on the mainland is the Yunnan Public Security Force Honour Guard at Hekou Port near the China–Vietnam border, having been covered during a report by New China TV in September 2016.

-China (Republic of China)

-During the time of the Ming dynasty (1368 to 1644) the first-ever military honour guard duties in China were undertaken by the Jǐnyīwèi or the Embroidered Uniform Guard.
-Their successors, the Qing era Imperial Guard, were organized into a division protecting the Emperor, his family, and the wide Forbidden City complex.